horatioDev/Portfolio2023/README.md

 # Horatio Hanley Portfolio

 Welcome to the GitHub repository for my personal portfolio!
-This project showcases my skills, projects, and experiences in the field of [Your Field or Industry].
+This project showcases my skills, projects, and experiences in the field of Software Engineering.
 Whether you're a potential employer, collaborator, or just curious, feel free to explore and get to know more about me.

 ## Table of Contents
 - [Live Demo](#live-demo)